hello-robot/stretch_tutorials/ros1/follow_joint_trajectory.md

 # point1 = JointTrajectoryPoint()
 # point1.positions = [0.5]
 ```

-Set *point0* as a `JointTrajectoryPoint`and provide desired position.
+Set `point0` as a `JointTrajectoryPoint`and provide the desired position.
 You also have the option to send multiple point positions rather than one.

 ```python
 trajectory_goal.trajectory.points = [point0]#, point1]
 trajectory_goal.trajectory.header.stamp = rospy.Time(0.0)
 trajectory_goal.trajectory.header.frame_id = 'base_link'
 ```

-Set *trajectory_goal* as a `FollowJointTrajectoryGoal` and define the joint names as a list.
+Set `trajectory_goal` as a `FollowJointTrajectoryGoal` and define the joint names as a list.
 Then `trajectory_goal.trajectory.points` set by your list of points.
 Specify the coordinate frame that we want (*base_link*) and set the time to be now.